 With the implementation of the Affordable Care Act, the reach of affordable health plans is set to increase.
 Or at least, this is what is believed to be the objective of healthcare reforms.
 However, many consumers are still confused about how things would work.
-This article will discuss some detailed options that consumers can try while looking to buy affordable health plans.
+This article will discuss some detailed options consumers can try while buying affordable health plans.

 Consumers must take certain things to get a hand on affordable health insurance plans.
 The first among them is about knowing the options in the particular state of the residence.
 There are lots of state and federal government-run programs that could be suitable for consumers.
 Knowing the options is pretty important.
 Next would be to understand the programs’ terms and conditions and check the eligibility criteria for each.

 Further, consumers should know their rights after implementing healthcare reforms.
-Within a few days, they may qualify for a particular program or could be allowed to avail themselves of a specific health insurance plan.
+Within a few days, they may qualify for a particular program or be allowed to avail themselves of a specific health insurance plan.
 If consumers take these steps, there is no reason they can’t land on an affordable health plan that could cater to their medical care needs.

 State-run affordable health insurance programs in California

 While considering California, the state government runs three affordable health insurance plans.
 Consumers can benefit from these if they are eligible for the benefits.

 • Major Risk Medical Insurance Program (MRMIP)